 Basic Information About Bail in California

-Bail is a monetary payment made to the court after an individual is accused of a crime.
-Paying bail allows individuals to stay out of jail or prison until the start of their criminal trial.
+Bail is a monetary payment made to the court after an individual gets accused of a crime.
+Paying bail allows individuals to stay out of jail or prison until their criminal trial begins.
 Note that some areas of California may no longer enforce a cash bail policy.

-During a bail hearing, the court decides how much bail an individual has to pay.
+During a bail hearing, the court decides the amount of money an individual must pay to be released.
 A criminal defense lawyer in Los Angeles can help with these hearings.
 For instance, your lawyer can help ensure your bail is set at a lower amount.

-Additionally, individuals are expected to adhere to the law while out on bail.
+Additionally, individuals must adhere to the law while out on bail.
 Failure to obey the law while on bail is a criminal offense in California.